Explain why solar eclipses are so rare?

 In detail, for those interested!

-The position of the Moon
+The particular tilt of the lunar orbit

-The inclination of the lunar orbit
+The small size of the lunar shadow cone

 Did you know?